Eyed84225/CSC-104-FP-AddingCss/README.md

 This Repo is an updated version of CSC-104-FP and includes more flushed versions of every webpage and their related CSS.
 The CSS is by no means complete and some pages still need to be built but is a good start.
+I have also included smaller pages like "Arcanereview" because they have their styling included in the page because they are smaller.